ga-wdi-lessons/es6/readme.md

 var bob = new Person()
 ```

-Additionally, the `return` statement is not needed with single line arrow functions:
+Additionally, the `return` statement is not needed with single line arrow functions.
+There is an implicit return.

 ```js
 let add = (x, y) => x + y